310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 Fufu.
-I know we were just scolded for acting like tourists, but it feels as though we’re on a tour, with “Mizusaba”-san as our guide.
+I know we were just scolded for acting like tourists, but it feels as though we’re on a tour, with Mizusaba-san as our guide.
 {% endbubble %}

 {% bubble Midori frownshake %}